Jeffrey S. Luther, MD | Program Director

 In addition to my regular teaching and patient care duties I am responsible for overseeing the academic and administrative aspects of our training program.
 I also coordinate our weekly House Calls Service, which takes me and the residents out to some of the more colorful neighborhoods of Long Beach.
 I have particular clinical interest in immunizations and vaccine-preventable diseases, in asthma and allergy, and in electrocardiography.

 Outside of the office I am actively involved with the California Academy of Family Physicians.
-I am a CAFP Past-President, serve on the Academy’s Communications Committee, and serve as a Delegate to the AAFP’s Congress of Delegates.
+I am a CAFP Past-President and serve as a Delegate to the AAFP’s Congress of Delegates.
 I also work on CME development and as a CME speaker for the CAFP.
 Additionally, I serve on the Boards of Directors for three local charitable organizations, including the Memorial Medical Center Foundation.

 On the home front, I enjoy music, sports (particularly soccer), cooking and brewing beer.
-My wife, Nicole Reilley, is a United Methodist Minister, and we have one son, Jacob, who is enjoying college life in Boston.
+My wife, Nicole Reilley, is a United Methodist Minister, and we have one son, Jacob, who is a first-year medical student in New York.

 Cynthia Herzog, MD | Associate Program Director

 Some folks around here might call me a “lifer”.
 I say that because my first experience at LBMFM was as a medical student in the summer of 1989 when I rotated as a fourth-year medical student.
 I went on to train as a resident at Long Beach from 1990 to 1993 and in my third year, I assumed the role of administrative chief resident.
 After graduation, I joined the faculty and I have been having fun learning and developing skills as a teacher and family physician ever since.
 I am now the Associate Program Director, and I assume many teaching and administrative roles at the residency program.
 I work with our Office Manager and Program Director on the operational functions of the Family Medicine Center.